Trophy Presentation

 Stable Goes Global in 2007

-As of July 1, 2007, Barry Irwin bought out his longtime friend and business partner Jeff Siegel and renamed the stable Team Valor International, to reflect a change in the company's business plan that had taken effect in the years immediately preceding the buy out.
+As of July 1, 2007, Barry Irwin bought out Jeff Siegel and renamed the stable Team Valor International, to reflect a change in the company's business plan that had taken effect in the years immediately preceding the buyout.

 "Truth be told, we had been international for years," said Irwin.
 "We sensed the world was going 'flat' with the revolution of the Internet and I have always been more interested in prospecting talent abroad than locally, because of the variety of horses in other countries.